jxmot/sonoff_mini_diy-server_client/README.md

 # sonoff_mini_diy-server_client

+**WORK IN PROGRESS: As of 2020-09-04 the application(s) in this repo are functional.
+However work is still going on and there are likely to be changes.
+This message will be removed after the WIP phase is complete.**

 For use with a Sonoff Mini in DIY mode.
 This repo contains a Node app and a web client.